viralemergence/virion/README.md

 [7] "rhinolophus sinicus" "rousettus leschenaultii" "tylonycteris pachypus"
 ```

+It's that simple!
+Here's a few small tips and tricks you should know:
+- All resolved taxonomy is lowercase (see the above example); original metadata retains case, and non-taxonomic metadata is not all lowercase
+- Some valid records have NA's in their taxonomy; for example, if an unclassified _Betacoronavirus_ is found in a mouse, it might be recorded as NA in the "Virus" field.
+This is an intentional feature, as it enables researchers to talk about higher-level taxonomic patterns, and [some studies](https://www.biorxiv.org/content/10.1101/2020.05.22.111344v3) may not need fully-resolved data.
+- Sometimes, you'll see taxonomy that's outdated or strange.
+If you think there's an error, please leave an issue on the Github.
+Before you do, it may be worth checking whether a given name is correctly resolved to the NCBI taxonomy; for example, in R, you can use `taxize::classification("Whateverthe latinnameis", db = "ncbi")`.
+If the issue is related to that taxonomic backbone, please label your issue `ncbi-needed`
+- Different databases may have overlapping records.
+For example, some PREDICT records are deposited in GenBank, and some GenBank records are inherited by EID2.
+As different data has passed between these sources, they've often lost some metadata.
+Presence in different datasets therefore does not indicate stronger / weaker evidence, and conversely, conflicting evidence between databases may not be indicative of any biological evidence.
+- If you don't read the rest of this `README.md`, cut all SRA records from the dataset before beginning any analysis.

 ### File organization and assembly

 For now, VIRION lives on Github in a 100\% open and reproducible format.
-To avoid relying on the Large File Storage system, VIRION is stored in two formats.
+Downloading the data directly from this website, or cloning the repository, is the easiest way to access the data.
+To avoid relying on the Large File Storage system, the VIRION database itself is stored in two file formats:

 1. The entire database is available in `Virion/Virion.csv.gz` which can be easily read as-is using the [`vroom` package](https://vroom.r-lib.org/).
 2. The NCBI-matched components of the database are also available in a disaggregated format with a backbone (Edgelist.csv), two taxonomic metadata files (HostTaxonomy.csv, VirusTaxonomy.csv), and three sampling metadata files (Provenance.csv.gz, Detection.csv.gz, Temporal.csv.gz).
 The taxonomy files can be joined to the backbone with the `HostTaxID` and `VirusTaxID` fields, while the metadata files can be joined by the `AssocID` field (which must first be separated into unique rows).
 For simple tasks, not every join will be needed.